junior1712/task-managment/README.md

 4. Clone the repository in Laragon terminal (e.g., C:\laragon\www): `git clone https://github.com/junior1712/task-managment.git` and `cd task-managment`
 5. Install dependencies: `composer install` and `npm install`
 6. Copy the .env file in your task-managment directory by running the command-line: `cp .env.example .env`
+7. Open visual studio code:in laragon terminal run the command `code .` (e.g., C:\laragon\www\task-managment `code .`)
-7. Configure your database settings in the .env file (e.g., DB_DATABASE=task_managment).
+8. Configure your database settings in the .env file (e.g., DB_DATABASE=task_managment) in visual studio code.
-8. Run database migrations : `php artisan migrate`
+9. Run database migrations in laragon terminal : `php artisan migrate`  (e.g., C:\laragon\www\task-managment `php artisan migrate` )
-9. Run npm dev: `npm run dev`
-10. Generate an application key: `php artisan key:generate`
+10. Generate an application key in laragon terminal: `php artisan key:generate` (e.g., C:\laragon\www\task-managment `php artisan key:generate`)
-11. Serve the application: `php artisan serve`
-12.Open your web browser and navigate to the provided local URL (e.g., http://localhost:8000).
+11.  run: `npm run dev` in largon terminal: (e.g., C:\laragon\www\task-managment `npm run dev`) and `run php artisan` in visual code terminal to serve the application serve.DO not run these two command on the same terminal,it will cause conflict and errors as they might use the same port or resources.. run: `npm run dev` in largon terminal and `run php artisan` in visual studio  code terminal.

 ## Additional Features

-* Pagination: The task list view includes pagination to efficiently handle multiple tasks and improve the user experience.
+* Pagination: The task list view includes pagination to efficiently handle multiple tasks and improve the user experience.pagination is set to display three tasks per page.
 * AJAX: Used for enhancing user interactions, such as submitting forms without reloading the page.
 * Responsive Design: The application is designed to work well on both desktop and mobile devices, ensuring a consistent user experience across different screen sizes.